ofek9993/online-phonebook/README.md

 # online-phonebook
-a little side project in c.
+A little side project in c.
 I build a phonebook using hash table data structer. this project Emphasizes work with dynamic memory alloction and using the key maping algorithm of hasing table.

-heres a little vidoe of the program
+heres a little video of the program